 - Parent's Guide to a Growth Mindset (Growth Mindset Printables Kit) provides specific examples of what to say and ask to help your children develop a growth mindset.

-- How to Explain Growth Mindset to Kids: Neuroplasticity Activities (article for adults)
+- How to Explain Growth Mindset to Children: Neuroplasticity Activities (article for adults)

-- The Brain is Like a Muscle (article for adults and older kids)
+- The Brain is Like a Muscle (article for adults and older children)

 WEEK TWO: NOTICE IT